Slamy/amiga_failed_ComNConq/README.md

 Select a "rotating crystal harvester" with the left mouse and press H on the keyboard.
 It will start harvesting.
 The "tanks" can be controlled as well.

+Disclaimer:
+This software is provided AS IS.
+If it damages your Amiga our attached hardware in any way it's your fault for executing it.
+The music used in this game is from STune and is called "Aliens on Earth".
+Copyright infrigement is not intented.
+The rights of this song belongs to the original author of that game.